RunestoneInteractive/RunestoneServer/README.rst

 Once you've built the book using the steps above.
 You can start the web2py development server by simply running ::

-    python web2py.py.
+    python web2py.py

-This will bring up a little gui where you can make up an admin password and click "Start server".
+This will bring up a little GUI where you can make up an admin password and click "start server".
 When the server is running your browser will open to the welcome application, unless you've changed the default application as described above.
 To see this app simply use the url:  http://127.0.0.1/runestone From there, you can click on the link for "How To Think Like A Computer Scientist" or "Problem Solving With Algorithms and Data Structures".
 (See the section Final Configuration below for instructions on registering for one of the courses.
-Registering allows you to save your progress and work._
+Registering allows you to save your progress and work.)

 If you get an error at this point the most likely reason is that the settings file isn't recognizing your host and is not setting the database correctly.
 These lines in models/0.py are important::